galexad/lt2212-v20-a2/README.md

 When running the program using the SGD and the LinearSVC Classifiers by using the original space, but also by reducing the dimensions, I have noticed that there is little to almost no difference between the results obtained in the evaluation.
 After having written down these values, I tried running the program again and again and it has occured multiple times that the metrics indicated a higher performance of the classifiers when DR has been applied than when the original number of features was used.
 Having done some readings on dimensionality reduction and also observing my program's performance, DR definitely makes learning faster and has the benefit of increasing computational efficiency.

 p.s.
-I have written another function for part bonus but due to time constraints I haven't managed to execute the new implementation of part2 and report the results.
+I have only written another function for part bonus.